abutler911/contact_form/README.md

-# contact_form
-HTML Form to send information by email using PHP
 #Stories of Gratitude
 ###This is a simple HTML and CSS website to collect stories from individuals who want to share something positive in their life.
 ##Description